 Following is a description of the valuation methodologies and inputs used for assets measured at fair value.
-There have been no changes in the methodologies used at June 30, 2023.
+There have been no changes in the methodologies used in June 30, 2024 and 2023.

 Beneficial interest in assets: Valued based upon the Organization's proportionate share of the Community Foundation of Dekalb County ("Foundation") pooled investment portfolio.
 The Organization's Board of Directors reviews the valuation and returns in comparison to industry benchmarks and other information provided by the Foundation.